elixir-unicode/unicode_string/README.md

 ## Segment Streaming

 Segmentation can also be streamed using `Unicode.String.stream/2`.
-For large strings this may improve memory usage since the intermediate segments will garbage collected when they fall out of scope.
+For large strings this may improve memory usage since the intermediate segments will be garbage collected when they fall out of scope.

 ```elixir
 iex> Enum.to_list Unicode.String.stream("this is a set of words", trim: true)                       ["this", "is", "a", "set", "of", "words"]